 Urban planning and public affairs

 The College of Urban Planning and Public Affairs conducts research to empower citizens of Chicago and cities around the world.
 Five of its research centers address specific aspects of urban life.
-Two centers devise surveys and data visualization tools to aid UIC researchers.
+One center devises data visualization tools to aid UIC researchers.

 The Great Cities Institute offers fellowships for UIC researchers to conduct research that improves the quality of urban life.
 Most of the centers also host public forums and collaborate on community projects.